 Annex 2: Key aspects of the Paris Agreement

-Felix Dodds is Adjunct Professor at the Water Institute at the University of North Carolina and Associate Fellow at the Tellus Institute Boston.
+Felix Dodds is Adjunct Professor at the Water Institute at the University of North Carolina, US and Associate Fellow at the Tellus Institute Boston, US.
 He is the author/editor of over 20 books, including Stakeholder Democracy (Routledge, 2019), Negotiating the Sustainable Development Goals (Routledge, 2016 with Ambassador David Donoghue, Jimena Leiva Roesch) and The Water, Food, Energy and Climate Nexus (Routledge, 2016 with Jamie Bartram).
 In 2019 he was a candidate to head the United Nations Environment Programme.

 Carolina Duque Chopitea is the Co-founder and Head of Analytics at Brandformers.io, a digital marketing agency headquartered in Panama.
-She holds a Master's Degree in Business Analytics from Hult International Business School and a degree in Political Science and Environmental Studies from the University of Victoria.
-With her multidisciplinary background working in the public and private sectors, Carolina works with brands and organizations to help them realize their full potential by blending data with creativity.
+She holds a Master's Degree in Business Analytics from Hult International Business School (San Francisco) and a degree in Political Science and Environmental Studies from the University of Victoria, Canada.
+With her multidisciplinary background working in the public and private sectors, Carolina works with brands and organistions to help them realise their full potential by blending data with creativity.

-Ranger Ruffins is a Master’s student at the University of North Carolina at Chapel Hill (UNC), pursuing a degree in City and Regional Planning.
-Her area of focus is land use and environmental planning with a specific interest in resilience in the face of natural hazard disasters and the ability for cities to adapt to the effects of a changing climate.
-She earned her BA from UNC in Environmental Studies in 2016.
+Ranger Ruffins is a Master’s student at the University of North Carolina, US at Chapel Hill (UNC), pursuing a degree in City and Regional Planning.
+Her area of focus is land use and environmental planning, with a specific interest in resilience in the face of natural hazard disasters and the ability for cities to adapt to the effects of a changing climate.
+She earned her BA from the UNC in Environmental Studies in 2016.
 After graduating, Ranger worked in New York City as the Environment Program Assistant at The Overbrook Foundation, working on grant development for the foundation’s environment portfolio.

 "I simply love Tomorrow's People and New Technology.
 Teasingly playful, inquisitive rather than just another turgid tome trying to be politically correct and accurate with each forecast, the authors' bandwidth is wonderfully broad, the insights incisive, and the writing welcoming.
 This book is a speculative triumph.
 It invites us into an imaginative world of endless fascination and ingenuity, at once allying suspicions that the future belongs only to the smart machines we have created and are in the process of letting loose."